 A very special destination in the northern part is the city of Rovaniemi, also known as the Gateway to the North.
 Located just a few kilometres south of the Arctic Circle, it is an important shopping centre for the surrounding villages and the residence of Father Christmas.
 Santa's Village was opened here in the 1980s, where visitors can meet Santa all year round.
 The attraction also includes Santa's Post Office, located a few kilometres north on the Arctic Circle.
 At the post office, letters sent to Santa by children from all over the world are answered.

 You want to see a lot of the country, but don't know exactly which places you want to stay longer and where not?
-Then renting a campervan in Finland is ideal for you.
+Then renting an RV in Finland is ideal for you.
 This way you are flexible during your whole trip, you can set intermediate destinations and choose the places you really want to see, and just drift in between.

 If you want to experience not only nature, but also some culture and city life, you can start your tour directly in the capital Helsinki.
-You can rent a campsite for your campervan just outside the city and explore the city by public transport.
+You can book a campground for your RV just outside the city and explore the city by public transport.
 Some of the most famous sights in Finland's capital are the Rock Church, which was built by blasting a 12-metre-high granite rock, the red-brick Orthodox Uspenski Cathedral and Helsinki Cathedral.
 The zoo and botanical gardens are also popular destinations.

 Further east, your camper van journey will take you to Turku.
 The oldest city in Finland welcomes its visitors with a view of the medieval Turku Castle, which you can also visit.
 The city's landmark is Turku Cathedral, which is located in the historic city centre.